 “I the viceroy tell you, honored Meliqueaz, captain of Diu, that I come with my knights to your city, to spear the people who shelter there, after they attacked my people in Chaul, and they killed a man who was called my son; and I come with hope in God of Heaven to take revenge on them and those who help them; and if I do not find them I will take your city in payment, and you, for the help you gave them at Chaul.
 I tell you this so that you will know that I go, as I am now on this island of Bombay, as the bearer of this letter will tell you.”

-The Mamluk-Ottoman-Gujarati losses must have been heavy.
-Almeida was offered the city of Diu, but he opted for a large cash payment instead, figuring it would be too hard to defend the city once he had it (although he did build a fortress and station a garrison there).
+The Mamluk-Gujarati losses at Diu were in the hundreds, compared to a couple dozen Portuguese killed.
+Almeida was offered the city, but he opted for a large cash payment instead, figuring it would be too hard to defend the city once he had it.
 He executed most of his prisoners, still mad about the death of his son at Chaul.
 He was replaced as viceroy later in the year, and was killed by an African tribe during the trip back to Portugal.
 The most important outcome of Diu was that it confirmed that the Portuguese were in India to stay, or at least until another European power drove them out.
-The Ottomans, who had defeated and subjugated the Mamluks by 1517, besieged the Portuguese fortress at Diu twice (in 1538 and 1547), but they failed to dislodge the Portuguese in both attempts, and pretty much wrote the Indian Ocean off after the second failure.
+The Ottomans, who had defeated and subjugated the Mamluks by 1517, besieged the Portuguese fortress at Diu twice (in 1538 and 1547), but both of those sieges failed and the Ottomans pretty much wrote the Indian Ocean off after the second one.